Moldova Food Guide

 Bottled water recommended in rural areas

-Tap water in Chisinau is generally safe but may have mineral content that upsets sensitive stomachs.
-Bottled water is widely available and inexpensive.
-In rural areas and smaller towns, stick to bottled water.
+Tap water in Chisinau is generally safe, though its mineral content can upset a sensitive stomach.
+Bottled water is cheap and easy to find.
+Out in the villages and smaller towns, stick to bottled.

 Choose vendors with high turnover for fresh plăcintă